Kerdon is a freelance writer who has worked in both the corporate training industry and the academic medical training industry.

 If your project is for an external client, encourage them at the start to build in some contingency into the budget (perhaps 10%).
 This will allow them some room to move within the scope and will mean that it will be easier to get the project to completion without having to go back through Procurement for every little change.

 Chances are you will not be completing this project alone.
 Don't forget that your team can't read minds and you will need to communicate with them to get them on board, solicit ideas, brainstorm, and let them know what the deadlines are.
-Be honest and listen to their thoughts on how to get things done.
+Be honest and listen to their thoughts on how to get things done faster or better.

 Write up a project brief to help new members get on board quickly and get up to speed.